rikyoz/bit7z/README.md

 ## :fire: Getting Started (Library Usage)

-Below are a few examples that show how to use some of the main features of bit7z:
+Below are a few examples that show how to use some of the main features of bit7z.
+Note: the following code is for Windows, where bit7z uses `std::wstring` for string parameters; on Unix systems, the library uses `std::string` parameters.

 ### :open_file_folder: Extracting files from an archive